-There are two major investigations looking into the crisis in Ontario.
+There have been two recent investigations looking into the crisis in Ontario:

 - The Ontario Select Committee on Developmental Services was formed in May 2013.
-The Committee’s interim report (released March 2014) highlighted a number of issues raised during their consultation process: long waiting lists for services, poor support through transition stages and lengthy re-application processes, lack of client and family involvement in decision-making, and lack of appropriate housing options3.
-You can read the Committee’s final report here (released July 2014).
+The Committee’s interim report, released in March 2014, highlighted a number of issues raised during their consultation process: long waiting lists for services, poor support through transition stages and lengthy re-application processes, lack of client and family involvement in decision-making and lack of appropriate housing options3.
+The Committee’s final report, released in July 2014, is available here.

 Ministry of Finance.
 Government of Ontario.
 (2014, Apr 11).
 Eliminating Waitlists for Government Services [Press Release].
 Available online http://news.ontario.ca/mof/en/2014/04/eliminating-waitlists-for-developmental-services.html